-HIV transmission in New Zealand Aotearoa1
+HIV transmission in Aotearoa New Zealand3

-In 2016, New Zealand Aotearoa had the highest number of HIV notifications ever recorded in a single year.
+In 2016, Aotearoa New Zealand had the highest number of HIV notifications ever recorded in a single year.
 Since then, the number of people diagnosed with HIV has been steadily dropping, driven primarily by reductions in locally acquired infections among gay, bisexual, and other men who have sex with men.

-In 2020, 162 people (138 men, 24 women) were notified with HIV in New Zealand, 95 of whom were first diagnosed in New Zealand.
-Of all infections thought to have been acquired locally with a known route of infection, 79 percent were gay, bisexual, and other men who have sex with men.
+In 2021, 112 people (93 men, 19 women) were notified with HIV in New Zealand, 67 of whom were first diagnosed in New Zealand.
+Of all infections thought to have been acquired locally with a known route of infection, 67% were gay, bisexual, and other men who have sex with men.
 An analysis by Saxton et al. (2021b) found that gay, bisexual and other men who have sex with men were 348 times more likely to be diagnosed with HIV than heterosexuals.
-Among the 62 gay, bisexual and other men who have sex with men diagnosed in New Zealand Aotearoa (which includes those acquiring HIV locally and overseas), 50 percent were European, 19 percent Asian, 13 percent Māori, 10 percent Pacific peoples and 8 percent were of other ethnicities.
-The age range at diagnosis was 18-73 years, with 35 percent aged under 30 years old.
+Among gay, bisexual and other men who have sex with men diagnosed in Aotearoa New Zealand between 2017-2021 (which includes those acquiring HIV locally and overseas), 47% were European, 22% Asian, 14% Māori, 8% Pacific peoples and 9% were of other ethnicities or not reported.
+The age range at diagnosis was 16-75 years.

-Despite the uncertainties surrounding HIV testing provision and access during the COVID-19 epidemic, the number and proportion of men who have sex with men diagnosed with high CD4 cell count2 in 2020 (suggesting early diagnosis of HIV) were lower than in the preceding five-year average, indicating declining incidence.
+Despite the uncertainties surrounding HIV testing provision and access during the COVID-19 epidemic, the number and proportion of men who have sex with men diagnosed with high CD4 cell count4 in 2021 (suggesting early diagnosis of HIV) were lower than in the preceding five-year average, indicating declining incidence.